gbinside/slackstandupbot/README.md

 Run
 -----------

-* first create a config.ini like said before
+* first create a `config.ini` like said before
 * run `python slackstandupbot.py`

 TODO
 ----------

-* start the threads only N at a time, not all togheter; if you have a lot of member of your team, you can spawn too much threads.
+* -start the threads only N at a time, not all togheter; if you have a lot of member of your team, you can spawn too much threads.-